 BBC Cultural Frontline

 “The Rainbow Riots group is taking in intolerant anger and unleashing positivity back – creating something life-affirming for the people who need it most….The vibrancy of the LGBT spirit echoes in the beats and melodies, through pop, electro, afrobeats, dancehall and gospel creations.
 Even though the collective spans continents, the message is a unified one – a message of hope.”

 ”Rainbow Riots is foremost a piece of activist art… A step towards freedom, the most invaluable and enduring feature of the album is its ability to give courage to others to stand up, write down and sing out their truths”

 “Fearless new album helping to shine a light on gay life in some of the world’s most repressive anti-gay countries”

 “Stunning new album”

 “Much anticipated album”

-All proceeds from the sales of the album go towards Rainbow Riots’ work towards ending discrimination against LGBTQ people around the world.
+All proceeds from the sales of the album go towards Rainbow Riots’ work towards ending discrimination against LGBT people around the world.